Information on data protection

 3. Data processing on our Facebook fan page

 When you visit our Facebook page, through which we present our company or individual products from our range, certain information about you is processed.
-The sole responsible party for this processing of personal data is Facebook Ireland Ltd (Ireland/EU).
-Further information about the processing of personal data by Facebook can be found at https://www.facebook.com/privacy/explanation.
+The sole responsible party for this processing of personal data is Meta Platforms Ireland Limited (Ireland/EU).
+Further information about the processing of personal data by Meta can be found at https://www.facebook.com/privacy/explanation.
+Meta offers the possibility to object to certain data processing; relevant information and opt-out options can be found at https://www.facebook.com/settings?tab=ads.

 We also process information that you have provided to us via our Facebook page.
 Such information may be the Facebook name, contact information or a message to us.
 We only process this personal data if we have previously expressly asked you to provide us with this information, for example in the context of a survey.
 We process these data as the solely responsible party.